 Whether you are trying to become healthier or wish to avoid chronic diseases such as diabetes or heart disease, adhering to a healthy diet can be a great first step.
-We often see ourselves consuming quick and easy food that 05/not be giving us the nutrition we need to stay fit and healthy.
+We often see ourselves consuming quick and easy food that not give us the nutrition we need to stay fit and healthy.

 Book your next holiday to one of these healthy nations to steal some secrets for living a healthy lifestyle that will allow to you feel great and give you the energy to enjoy the activities you love.
-Maintaining a good level of health will help minimise the risk for illnesses and injuries during your holidays and comprehensive travel insurance will help cover you for the unexpected events that are out of your control which 05/require overseas medical treatment.
+While maintaining a good level of health will help minimise the risk of illnesses and injuries during your holidays, remember to consider travel insurance, for added peace of mind.

 The Mediterranean diet

-The diet is great for lowering your risk for cardiovascular disease and diabetes and 05/help you live longer.
+The diet is great for lowering your risk for cardiovascular disease and diabetes and helping you live longer.
 Popular dishes to try are seafood paella, Tzatziki, Avgolemono, and vegetables with hummus.

 Japan

-Japan has one the world’s longest life expectancies and it 05/be due to its diet.
+Japan has one of the world’s longest life expectancies and it is due to its diet.
 It is a semi-vegetarian diet low in fat and sugar.
-It promotes a diet of rice, fish, noodles, soy beans, and vegetables.
+It promotes a diet of rice, fish, noodles, soybeans, and vegetables.

-Japan is home to more people over 100 years of age than any other nation and has low rates of many common diet related diseases.
-Small portion sizes keep calorie intake under control and a diet rich in protein and fibre help to keep you feeling full.
+Japan is home to more people over 100 years of age than any other nation and has low rates of many common diet-related diseases.
+Small portion sizes keep calorie intake under control and a diet rich in protein and fibre helps to keep you feeling full.
 Green tea is popular and provides beneficial antioxidants along with possibly preventing certain cancers.

 The Okinawa Diet is similar to the mainland Japanese diet and is anti-inflammatory while allowing you to maintain or lose weight.
 It focuses on mindful eating and is rich in yellow, orange, and green vegetables while limiting sugar and grains even more than is practised on the mainland.